Olympus E-PL9 vs Panasonic GX80

-Both the E-PL9 and the GX80 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL9 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.